DavidDHofmann/floodmapr/README.md

 ```

 ## Workflow
-The `watermapr` package follows a three step process using the functions,
+The `floodmapr` package follows a three step process using the functions,
 `modis_download()`, `modis_load()`, and `modis_classify()`.

 1. `modis_download()` Download MCD43A4 satellite imagery for desired dates for